-- 5.12 These include the abilities to: - use language creatively and precisely for a range of purposes and audiences - engage with and interpret layers of meaning within texts and other cultural products - contextualise these from a variety of perspectives - reflect critically and make judgements in light of evidence and argument - extract and synthesise key information from written, spoken and other sources - organise and present ideas within the framework of a structured and reasoned argument - engage in analytical and evaluative thinking - develop their digital literacy - develop their problem-solving skills.

-Predominantly practical skills
+- 5.12 These include the abilities to: - i use language creatively and precisely for a range of purposes and audiences - ii engage with, summarise and interpret layers of meaning within texts and other cultural products - iii contextualise these from a variety of perspectives - iv reflect critically and make judgements in light of evidence and argument - v extract and synthesise key information from written, spoken and other sources - vi organise and present ideas within the framework of a structured and reasoned argument - vii engage in analytical and evaluative thinking - viii develop their research skills, including data-searching - ix develop their digital literacy, including using electronic sources of information in - English and in the target language develop their problem-solving skills. - Predominantly practical skills - 5.13 These include the abilities to:

-- 5.13 These include the abilities to: - use and present material in the target language and one's own language in written and oral forms in a clear and effective manner - work autonomously, manifested in self-direction, self-discipline and time management - take accurate and effective notes and summarise material - research effectively in libraries and handle bibliographic information - use target language source materials appropriately - write and think under pressure and meet deadlines - ability to manage their own learning - access and use digital resources and social media appropriately.
+- i use and present material in the target language and one's own language in written and oral forms in a clear and effective manner - ii work autonomously, manifested in self-direction, self-discipline and time management - iii take accurate and effective notes and summarise material - iv research effectively in libraries and handle bibliographic information - v use target language source materials appropriately - vi write and think under pressure and meet deadlines - vii ability to manage their own learning - viii access and use digital resources and social media appropriately.